Gnaeus Pompeius Trogus

-Life
+Family

 Pompeius Trogus's grandfather served under Pompey in his war against Sertorius.
-Owing to Pompey's influence, he was able to obtain Roman citizenship and his family adopted their patron's praenomen and nomen Gnaeus Pompeius.
+Owing to Pompey's influence, he was able to obtain Roman citizenship and his family adopted their patron's praenomen and nomen, Gnaeus Pompeius, as was customary.
 Trogus's father served under Julius Caesar as his secretary and interpreter.
-Trogus himself seems to have been a polymath.

 Works

 Following Aristotle and Theophrastus, Pompeius Trogus wrote books on the natural history of animals and plants.

 His principal work, however, was his 44-volume Philippic Histories and the Origin of the Whole World and the Places of the Earth (Historiae Philippicae et Totius Mundi Origines et Terrae Situs), now lost, which, according to its surviving epitome, had as its principal theme the Macedonian Empire founded by Philip II but functioned as a general history of all of the parts of the world which fell under the control of Alexander the Great and his successors, with extensive ethnographical and geographical digressions.
 Trogus began with Ninus, legendary founder of Nineveh, and ended at about the same point as Livy (AD 9).
 The development of the East from the Assyrians to the Parthians is given extensive coverage while early Roman history and the history of the Iberian Peninsula is briefly glossed in the last two books.
 The Philippic Histories is indebted to earlier Greek historians such as Theopompus (whose own Philippica may have suggested Trogus's title), Ephorus, Timaeus, and Polybius.
 On the grounds that such a work was beyond the ability of a Gallo-Roman, it has generally been assumed that Pompeius Trogus did not gather his material directly from these Greek sources but from an existing compilation or translation by a Greek such as the Universal History compiled by Timagenes of Alexandria.